 You can use the QS parameters to create variable character strings.
-You can output such character strings for example through the FN 16:F-PRINT function to create variable logs.

 You can assign a linear sequence of characters (letters, numbers, special characters and spaces) up to a length of 256 characters to a string parameter.
 You can also check and process the assigned or imported values by using the functions described below.
-As in Q-parameter programming, you can use a total of 2000 QS parameters (see also "Principle and Overview" on page 302).
+As in Q-parameter programming, you can use a total of 2000 QS parameters (see also "Principle and Overview" on page 272).